apache/inlong-website/community/how-to-maintain-3rd-party-dependencies.md

 ---
-title: How to maintain third-party dependencies in a project
+title: How to Maintain Third-party Dependencies
 sidebar_position: 9
 ---